Arif11819/Arif11819/README.md

 ## I'm a Front-End Developer, Student!!

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 Check out my portfolio: [Become A MERN Stack Developer!][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Advanced Backend 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Web Developer.
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about MERN Stack Web Development.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play sports like football and cricket.
-- 😻 Check out the NFT collection I created: [CodeCats](https://opensea.io/collection/codecats?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW)
+- 😻 Check out Our Team Project: [projects]

 ### Connect with me: